 - Importation Tax

-These taxes depend on whether the car is new or is used, the vehicle’s power, and its intended use.
+These taxes depend on whether a car is new or is used, the vehicle’s power, and its intended use.

 For a quote please forward to us the specifications of the vehicle.